-Puerto Rico has it all.
-You can literally pick your pleasure when visiting this island.
+Puerto Rico is an unincorporated territory of the United States and has it all.
+You can literally pick your pleasure when visiting this Caribbean island.
 From pristine beaches to cultural experiences, Puerto Rico can satisfy any interest the world traveler has in mind.
-You can see the rainforest or go snorkeling off the beach.
-Swim under La Mina waterfall or shop at the kiosks at Luquillo.
+You can see the rainforest or go snorkeling off the coast.
+Swim under Cascada La Mina (La Mina Falls) or shop at the kiosks at Luquillo.
 Get a luxurious massage or go island hopping.
 The possibilities are endless.

 Puerto Rico is also home to El Yunque National Rain Forest in Northeast Puerto Rico.
-Its lush tropical paradise is a site to behold.
+Its lush tropical paradise is a sight to behold.

-If you like beaches, Puerto Rico definitely does not disappoint.
+If you like beaches, Puerto Rico does not disappoint.
 There are 270 miles of coastline to explore.
 Enjoy the clear waters at Luquillo Beach or the scenic beauty of Boquerón Beach.
 Surround yourself in the natural beauty of the island.
-If you want to go island hopping try the vastly different satellite islands off the mainland.
+If you want to go island hopping, try the vastly different satellite islands off the mainland.
 Culebra offers a look into what the Caribbean used to be like.
-Its rustic charm appeals to those whoa re looking for a respite form the glitz of the mainland and want to relish in the serenity and slow pace of traditional island living.
+Its rustic charm appeals to those who are looking for a respite from the glitz of the mainland and want to relish in the serenity and slow pace of traditional island living.
 Lax is the order of the day.
-Stores are open at sporadic times hens wander around in the streets, and the pace of the people is taken down several notches from what you might be used to.
-And the people like it that way.
-No flashy nightclubs, no packed restaurants; just natural living at its finest.
+Stores are open at sporadic times, hens wander around in the streets, and the pace of the people is taken down several notches from what you might be used to.
+And the people like it that way—no flashy nightclubs, no packed restaurants, just natural living at its finest.

 Travelers in search of everything from water sports to luxurious accommodations will find what they are looking for in Puerto Rico.
 The island’s exquisite food, pleasant people, and picturesque landscape will forever bet etched in your heart.